• Would you want your wife or daughter viewed naked in “pornoscanner”?

 By Keith Johnson

 Is the Transportation Security Administration (TSA) forcing women to endure full-body scans so that voyeuristic security officials can sneak a peek at their physiques?
-That’s the charge being made by a local news affiliate in Dallas, which recently discovered a shocking pattern of abuse after reviewing complaints from more than 500 travelers.
+That’s the charge being made by a local news affiliate in Dallas, Texas, which recently discovered a shocking pattern of abuse after reviewing complaints from more than 500 travelers.

 According to an investigative report, one Dallas resident traveling out of Dallas-Fort Worth International Airport was forced to undergo three scans before being allowed to board.
 The passenger, Ellen Terrell, told a local CBS news reporter that a female TSA screener asked her, “Do you play tennis?”
 When Mrs. Terrell asked, “Why?” the agent replied, “You just have such a cute figure.”